 Over the last few weeks we considered reasons why construction projects aren’t successful.
 We looked at the role of the client (How can clients ensure their projects meet their expectations?), the impact of the design team (How designers can make construction projects more successful), the client’s project manager (How can the owner’s Project Manager ensure the success of their construction project ), the tender or pricing (bid) documentation (Why construction projects go wrong before they even start – what should owners do?) and the selection and adjudication of the contractors' prices (Why owners sometimes employ the wrong contractor).

 But all of this can be in place and yet, the construction project is doomed to failure before it starts.
 Yes, the contractor has messed up (there are a few other choice phrases you could use here) their price.
 Why?
 What could have been done differently?

 Where did it go wrong?

 You received the project pricing documents what happens now?

 You receive your tender (bid) documents – what now?

 Believe it or not the pricing process sometimes fails before it even begins.

-1. Check the documents are complete.
+1. Check the project pricing documents are complete.
 Are all the pages and drawings included?
 Missing information could mean you don’t allow for, or price, certain items.